-Brian Hawksford, Bill LaBorde, and C. Rose Smith
+Brian Hawksford, C. Rose Smith, and Anthony Auriemma

 Brian Hawksford comes to Rasmussen's staff after 11 years as a co-owner of Portfolio Strategy Consulting, Inc., an investment strategy and product development firm whose clients were leading financial institutions and high-net-worth investors.
 In addition, Hawksford has been on the staff of numerous political and issue campaigns including The Children's Initiative and King County Voters to Retain Fair Employment.
 He also is a member of Seattle Men's Chorus and volunteers with Gay City Health Project.
 Hawksford studied at Seattle Central Community College and Western Connecticut State University.
 He is lead policy staff for issues outside Councilmember Rasmussen's committee area, manages community outreach and coordinates communications for Councilmember Rasmussen.